 Step 1.
 Organise group conversations at your online event

-No surprises here, but the best way to facilitate communication amongst your participants will always be through group conversations, which coincide with each session on the agenda.
+No surprises here, but the best way to facilitate communication among your participants will always be through group conversations, which coincide with each session on the agenda.

 Usually, this comes in the form of a live chat feature which is visible to attendees at the side of the video within the virtual stage (see picture below).
-This is a great way to add some much-needed engagement and interaction to all of your sessions by offering attendees a place to communicate throughout the event.
+This is a great way to add some much-needed attendee engagement and interaction to all of your sessions by providing a place to communicate throughout the event.

 This can work on a number of fronts.
 For example, it allows attendees to share their thoughts and ask questions for keynotes and panel discussions.
 But also for smaller sessions, such as workshops or seminars, where it becomes much easier for attendees to really get to know each other where they can then dive into one-on-one video meetings.